gpratte/react-poker-game-2022-12-22/README.md

 _create-react-app_ installed react version 18 (as you can see by the react version in the package.json).

+## step 08 game details
+Load the game when navigating to the game from the home page.
+Show the details of the game.

+Added the moment timezone dependency
+* _npm install --save moment-timezone_

+Shows a spinner while waiting for the game data.

+If there is an error it is shown in notification framework.

 ## step 07 routing
 Added the react routing dependency.
 * _npm i --save react-router-dom@5.1.2_